A to Z: Cardiac Arrest

 During cardiac arrest, body parts — including the brain — don’t get the oxygen they need, and they can become damaged very quickly.
 This can cause death (called sudden cardiac death) in a matter of minutes.

 Signs of cardiac arrest include a sudden collapse, no pulse, no breathing, and a loss of consciousness (passing out).
 Right before cardiac arrest, some people may have chest pain or shortness of breath, feel dizzy, or vomit.
 Often, though, cardiac arrest happens with no warning.

 Cardiac arrest can be caused by heart disease, a heart attack, an enlarged heart, electrical problems in the heart, electrical shock, the use of certain illegal drugs, or an injury to the heart at the wrong moment of the heart’s cycle.

-When cardiac arrest happens, it’s a medical emergency that requires immediate treatment with cardiopulmonary resuscitation (CPR) or a device called a defibrillator that delivers an electrical shock to start the heart beating again.
+When cardiac arrest happens, it’s a medical emergency that needs immediate treatment with cardiopulmonary resuscitation (CPR) or an AED (automated external defibrillator) that delivers an electrical shock to start the heart beating again.

 Keep in Mind

-Cardiac arrest can cause death very quickly, but it is possible to survive if someone receives immediate medical care.
-There’s no way to know who may experience cardiac arrest, but taking certain steps can minimize the risk.
-These include eating a healthy diet, maintaining a healthy weight, avoiding smoking and excessive alcohol consumption, and staying physically active.
+Cardiac arrest can cause death very quickly, but it is possible to survive if someone gets medical care right away.
+Cardiac arrest can’t always be prevented.
+But to minimize the risk, eat a healthy diet, keep a healthy weight, don’t smoke, avoid excessive alcohol consumption, and stay physically active.